grahamegrieve/vietnam-poc/pages/_includes/intro.md

 ###  Introduction

-This is the ''draft'' Vietnam National implementation guide for FHIR.
+This is the *draft* Vietnam National implementation guide for FHIR.

 This implementation guide contains (or will, when more work is done):
 * Vietnamese national profiles